Welcome to Deakin's Policy Library

 Information about processes for developing and writing policies and procedures can be found here.

-- Academic Awards procedureThis Procedure provides information on academic awards titles, testamurs and colours for Higher Education award courses offered by the University.
+- Academic Awards procedureThis Procedure provides information on academic awards titles, testamurs, academic dress and colours for Higher Education award courses offered by the University.

-- Academic Promotion policyThis Policy outlines the framework by which full-time, part-time, continuing or fixed-term academic staff may apply for promotion to Level B, Level C, Level D or Level E (Professor).
-It includes nominations for the title 'Alfred Deakin Professor'.
+- Academic Promotion policyThis Policy recognises and rewards the achievements of Academic staff by providing promotion pathways and outlines the framework by which full-time, part-time, continuing or fixed-term academic staff may apply for promotion to Level B, Level C, Level D or Level E. It includes nominations for the title 'Alfred Deakin Professor'.

-- Academic Study Program procedureThe Academic Study Program procedure outlines requirements and processes attached to the Academic Study Program (ASP), including eligibility guidelines, approvals, appeals and variation processes.
+- Academic Study Program procedureThe Academic Study Program procedure outlines requirements and processes for the Research Development and Teaching Development Academic Study Programs.

 - Academic Timetabling policyThis Policy defines core teaching hours and aims to optimise the use of space, and ensure the provision of physical teaching and learning environments appropriate for students and staff.
 It applies to the academic timetable for all courses of the University conducted on campus.

-- Accessibility of Materials procedureThis Procedure requires that every reasonable effort be made to ensure that materials being developed for delivery in electronic format, including teaching and learning materials or promotional materials, meet good practice guidelines with respect to accessibility.
+- Accessibility of Materials procedureThe Accessibility of Materials Procedure requires that every reasonable effort be made to ensure that materials being developed for delivery in electronic format, including teaching and learning materials or promotional materials, meet good practice guidelines with respect to accessibility.

 - Art Collection and Galleries policyThis Policy seeks to ensure that the Art Collection and Galleries assist in facilitating the University's teaching and learning program, enrich the student experience and make a difference to the communities the University serves.